kevin-weitgenant/owl-control/README.md

 OWL Control records your gameplay sessions (video + keyboard/mouse inputs) from single-player games, using OBS to do the recording work.
 This data is uploaded to create a public dataset that researchers worldwide can use to train AI models.

+**DISCLAIMER**: THERE ARE REPORTS OF OWL CONTROL CAUSING BANS IN MULTIPLAYER PVP GAMES

 ## 🚀 Getting Started (User Installation)

 <table>